meesterkurt/joyofprofessionallearning/index.md

           <div id="testimonial-slider" class="owl-carousel">
             <div>
                 <img src="img/cotation.png" alt="IMG">
-                <p>"I've downloaded and shared the book with my teachers.
+                <p>"I've downloaded and shared these books with my teachers.
 It's great.
 I like the format and the layout of the pages and interactives.
 Also.... great content!
 It will be very helpful for me as I prepare for working with my institution on reimaging PD."</p>
                 <div class="user">
                   <img src="img/item-img1.jpg" alt="Pepole">
                   <p><span>Ryan Orilio </span> Technology Coordinator at Mohawk Regional Information Center</p>